 What is a Cash ISA?

-A Cash ISA is a type of tax-free account, which can be used by savers to hold either cash or investments.
+A Cash Individual Savings Account (ISA) is a type of tax-free account, which can be used by savers to hold either cash or investments.
 They come in many forms, such as easy access, notice accounts or fixed term products - but there is no tax to pay on any interest earned, making them especially attractive for high and additional rate tax payers.

-You can put up to £20,000 per year (2022/23) into a cash ISA and spread your allowance across a number of different types, though it is important to remember you can only open one cash ISA per year.
+You can contribute up to £20,000 per tax year into ISAs.
+You can spread your contributions across different types of ISAs, or contribute all of your annual allowance into one type, such as a Cash ISA.
+However, it is important to remember that you can only subscribe to one of each ISA type per tax year.

 ISAs are the first place that many people should look to put their cash when they are planning their finances, after all when the Government is giving you a tax break, you should grasp it with both hands.

-However, as they have increased in complexity, many struggle to understand the different types of ISA available, how much they can put and when.
+However, as they have increased in complexity, many struggle to understand the different types of ISA available, how much they can subscribe and when.